Tag: favor

 The list of people not to listen to is interesting.
 As part of the Israelites’ preparation to enter the Promised Land, these people were to not be sought out.
 From a cultural standpoint, this is not a small thing.
 These people were the ones that were sought for wisdom and guidance.
 For many leaders, they were (so-to-) the behind the throne.
 In our modern-day, we tie these practices to Satan, yet there is much more than that in this.
 If one gets rid of the diviners, fortune tellers, omen interpreters, sorcerers, magicians, mediums, spiritualists, and dead relatives, who do you listen to?
 God.

-The of these practices is more about human selfishness, pride, sin, and disobedience than it is about the Adversary.
-This is not to say that the Enemy does not use these to deceive, it’s just that it is human behavior and choices that make it these things effective in separating humanity from God.
+The of these practices is more about selfishness, pride, sin, and disobedience than it is about the Adversary.
+This is not to say that the does not use these to deceive, it’s just that it is human behavior and choices that make it these things effective in separating humanity from God.

 Saul could have probably avoided the resulting disaster by abdicating to his sons or to David (God’s one).
-Saul’s pride resulted in a disastrous defeat of Israel, and the beginning of the end of his family line.
+Saul’s pride resulted in a disastrous defeat of Israel, and the beginning of the of his line.
 Saul had a number of paths he could have taken after being told of the loss of God’s favor.
 He probably chose the worst.

 When we get to Paul’s list of “works of the flesh”, idolatry and sorcery appear to be the only things in common with the Old Testament prohibitions.
 That isn’t so.
 The Old Testament prohibitions are, again, expressions of humanity’s desire to wrest control and authority from God.
 While the signs of what that is had changed, the underlying truth was still there.
-Today with New (which isn’t new anymore), (neo-)paganism, and occult practices on the rise in both practice and acceptance we now have both Old Testament and New Testament.
+Today with New Age (which isn’t new anymore), (neo-)paganism, and occult practices on the rise in both practice and acceptance we now have both Old Testament and New Testament.

 1) Instead of wringing our hands and saying empty words, what can we do?